NVIDIA/aistore/docs/cli/job.md

 ## Show Job Statistics

-`ais show job xaction [XACTION_ID|XACTION_NAME] [BUCKET]`
+`ais show job xaction [TARGET_ID] [XACTION_ID|XACTION_NAME] [BUCKET]`

-Display details about `XACTION_ID` or `XACTION_NAME` xaction.
+Display details about `XACTION_ID` or `XACTION_NAME` xaction of a target `TARGET_ID`.
 If no arguments are given, displays details about all xactions.
-The second argument is used to determine the bucket name if it is required.
+The last argument is used to determine the bucket name if it is required.
+Any argument can be omitted but the existing ones must be put in the correct order.

 Note: `job show download|dsort` have slightly different options.
 Please see their documentation for more:
 * [`job show download`](download.md#show-download-jobs-and-job-status)